Advances in Embodied Navigation Using Large Language Models: A Survey: LLMs in Embodied Navigation

 \subsubsection{LLM-based Model}

-In recent years, a rapidly expanding array of works has emerged in the field of navigation, each characterized by its unique emphasis and methodologies for performance assessment.
-Generally, these works employ approaches that fall into two categories, as illustrated in Fig.\ref{fig:PlanningPic} and Fig.\ref{fig:SemanticPic}.
+Generally, LLM-based navigation models employ approaches that fall into two categories, as illustrated in Fig.\ref{fig:PlanningPic} and Fig.\ref{fig:SemanticPic}.
 The first category uses LLMs as planners, directly generating actions and leveraging exploration policies to guide agents.
 The second category employs LLMs to scrutinize incoming visual or textual data to isolate goal-relevant information, based on which exploration policies subsequently produce suitable actions for agent navigation.
 An architectural diagram delineating these approaches is presented below.
 This section endeavors to examine the nuanced features and distinctions among these works, furnishing a comprehensive temporal map of the works under discussion in this chapter, as depicted in Fig.\ref{fig:BenchmarksTimeMap}.
-In doing so, we aim to offer an exhaustive understanding that will prove invaluable for both scholars and professionals in this field.

-1)\textbf{LM-Nav}~\cite{20220726LMNAV} is a navigation architecture designed for robots that leverages pre-existing models specialized in language, vision, and action to enable sophisticated interactions with robots via natural language commands.
+a) \textbf{LM-Nav}~\cite{20220726LMNAV} is a navigation architecture designed for robots that leverages pre-existing models specialized in language, vision, and action to enable sophisticated interactions with robots via natural language commands.
 Remarkably, the system eliminates the need for costly supervision and fine-tuning, relying solely on pre-trained models for navigation, image-langu-age correlation, and language modeling.
 The architecture of LM-Nav consists of three integrated, pre-trained models to ensure precise instruction execution in complex, real-world scenarios.
 Specifically, the system employs GPT-3 as the LLM, tasked with decoding verbal instructions into a series of textual landmarks.
 Concurrently, CLIP serves as the VLM, anchoring these textual landmarks to a topological map.
 Lastly, the Vision-Action Model (VAM) is a self-supervised robotic control model, responsible for utilizing visual data and executing physical actions based on plans synthesized by the LLM and VLM.